ryanraulia/Multi-Algorithm-Solver/README.md

-# Algorithm Implementations and Execution Script
+# Multi-Algorithm Solver using Python

 This repository contains implementations of various algorithms including Bubble Sort, Binary Search, Fibonacci Search, Count Inversions, and the 0/1 Knapsack Problem.
 Additionally, a simple command-line interface (CLI) is provided to allow users to choose and execute these algorithms on their input data.
+Made to aid in my Algorithm Module.

 ## Algorithms